Edgar Rice Burroughs: Literary career

 Burroughs soon took up writing full-time, and by the time the run of Under the Moons of Mars had finished, he had completed two novels, including Tarzan of the Apes, published from October 1912 and one of his most successful series.

 Burroughs also wrote popular science fiction and fantasy stories involving adventurers from Earth transported to various planets (notably Barsoom, Burroughs's fictional name for Mars, and Amtor, his fictional name for Venus), lost islands (Caspak), and into the interior of the Hollow Earth in his Pellucidar stories.
 He also wrote Westerns and historical romances.
 Besides those published in All-Story, many of his stories were published in The Argosy magazine.

 Tarzan was a cultural sensation when introduced.
 Burroughs was determined to capitalize on Tarzan's popularity in every way possible.
 He planned to exploit Tarzan through several different media including a syndicated Tarzan comic strip, movies, and merchandise.
 Experts in the field advised against this course of action, stating that the different media would just end up competing against each other.
 Burroughs went ahead, however, and proved the experts wrong – the public wanted Tarzan in whatever fashion he was offered.
 Tarzan remains one of the most successful fictional characters to this day and is a cultural icon.

 In either 1915 or 1919, Burroughs purchased a large ranch north of Los Angeles, California, which he named "Tarzana".
 The citizens of the community that sprang up around the ranch voted to adopt that name when their community, Tarzana, California, was formed in 1927.
 Also, the unincorporated community of Tarzan, Texas, was formally named in 1927 when the US Postal Service accepted the name, reputedly coming from the popularity of the first (silent) Tarzan of the Apes film, starring Elmo Lincoln, and an early "Tarzan" comic strip.

 In 1923, Burroughs set up his own company, Edgar Rice Burroughs, Inc., and began printing his own books through the 1930s.

-Reception and criticism
+Reception

-Because of the part Burroughs's science fiction played in inspiring real exploration of Mars, an impact crater on Mars was named in his honor after his death.
-In a Paris Review interview, Ray Bradbury said of Burroughs that "Edgar Rice Burroughs never would have looked upon himself as a social mover and shaker with social obligations.
-But as it turns out – and I love to say it because it upsets everyone terribly – Burroughs is probably the most influential writer in the entire history of the world."
-Bradbury continued that "By giving romance and adventure to a whole generation of boys, Burroughs caused them to go out and decide to become special."